andy0682/Hello-world/README.md

-# Hello, and thank you for visiting my Github
+# Hello and thank you for visiting my Github

 This README.md file was meant to be a quick introduction of myself and my repos.
 However, it will be soon replaced by a GitHub personal Web Page.